jlyonsmith/HowTo/Install/NTP.md

 ...
 ```

-Ideally, you should use an internal `consul` based DNS instead of hard coded IP addresses.
+Ideally, you should use an internal DNS instead of hard coded IP addresses.

 Again, configre the firewall appropriately for port 123 NTP traffic.